raj23manj/springBoot/jokesapp/README.md

         * flyweight objects is that they are immutable
         * use hashmap, list
       * Proxy
+        * a class that functions as an interface to a particular resource.
+That resource may be remote, expensive to construct, or may require logging or some other functionality
+        * Protection Proxy
+          * car driver to drive car.
+        * Property Proxy
+          * using generics
+        * Dynamic Proxy for logging
+          * java gives invocationHandler to implement this

     * Behavioral
       * Chain of responsibility